-In December of 2008, the barn started to be returned close to its former glory, Amish craftsmen started work on the barn, stripping the entire roof during a snow storm.
-The weather did not stop them over the next few months as they wielded the tools and skill required to restore and reconstruct the HayLoft.
-The hemlock wooden siding was harvested in the spring of 2009 specifically for this project.
+In December of 2008, the HayLoft barn started to be returned to its former glory.
+Amish craftsmen started work on the barn, stripping the entire roof during a snowstorm.
+The weather did not stop them over the next few months as they wielded the tools and skills required to restore and reconstruct the HayLoft.
+The hemlock siding was harvested in the spring of 2009 specifically for this project.
 All windows have kept their original location and style, all being handmade by an Amish window restoration expert.